Coeure says ECB has easing bias, possible to cut rates

 NEW YORK The European Central Bank has room to cut interest rates further if needed but does not target a specific level for money market rates, central bank Executive Board member Benoit Coeure said on Thursday.

-In a prepared speech to be given to the Money Marketeers Club of New York, Coeure also said the ECB's stated intent to hold its benchmark interest rate low for an extended period had helped anchor the short-term money market rates banks use when lending to each other.
+In a speech to the Money Marketeers Club of New York, Coeure also said the ECB's stated intent to hold its benchmark interest rate low for an extended period had helped anchor the short-term money market rates that banks use when lending to each other.

 The ECB broke its tradition of never pre-committing on rates in July, saying it expected its refinancing rate to remain at the current 0.5 percent or lower for an extended period of time.